 Small but sturdy, the Leatherman Skeletool knives are everyday-carry models that slip into a pocket with a removable clip.
 They offer a lockable folding format with a 2.6-inch blade.
 (The knives come to market this summer.)

 A unique look comes from cutouts on the handle and blade.
 Leatherman notes the minimalist design is a part of the “naked knife” trend.
+Check out our video below for an overview.

 But it’s the same aesthetic seen on the company’s long-popular Skeletool multi-tools.
 Indeed, hold a Skeletool knife next to its pliers-equipped forebear and you see a sibling; the knife appears stamped out of the multi-tool shell.